PROFILE

 in March 1993 its intent to withdraw from the

 NPT.
-During the next two years, the U.S. held
+During the next two years, the United

-direct talks with the D.P.R.K. that resulted in
+States held direct talks with the D.P.R.K. that

-down in 2002 when North Korea was discovered to
+(which broke down in 2002 when North Korea was

 At his inauguration in February 1998, R.O.K.